jonhare/COMP6237/_includes/cwk2.md

 ### Mark Scheme

+Good working notes papers not only effectively apply techniques and describe results, but also offer insight into the findings of the analysis in the context of the underlying data.
 The working notes paper will be marked using the following criteria:

 Criterion                 | Description                                                                                          | Marks
 --------------------------|------------------------------------------------------------------------------------------------------|-------